totondruppusu/tidy-app/README.md

 Tidy-App is useful when you want to:

-- Clean a messy Downloads folder
+- Clean a messy folder or backup drive
 - Find duplicate files and media
 - Review large folders quickly
 - Organize screenshots, memes, documents, archives, and videos